Partial isometry: Characterization in finite dimensions

+Note that for any isometry $V$, the Hermitian conjugate $V^*$ is a partial isometry, although not every partial isometry has this form, as shown explicitly in the given examples.

 Operator Algebras

-For operator algebras one introduces the initial and final subspaces:
+For operator algebras, one introduces the initial and final subspaces:

 C*-Algebras

-For C*-algebras one has the chain of equivalences due to the C*-property:
+For C*-algebras, one has the chain of equivalences due to the C*-property:

 So one defines partial isometries by either of the above and declares the initial resp. final projection to be W*W resp.
 WW*.

 A pair of projections are partitioned by the equivalence relation:

 It plays an important role in K-theory for C*-algebras and in the Murray-von Neumann theory of projections in a von Neumann algebra.

 Special Classes

 Projections

 Any orthogonal projection is one with common initial and final subspace:

 Embeddings

 Any isometric embedding is one with full initial subspace:

 Unitaries

 Any unitary operator is one with full initial and final subspace:

 (Apart from these there are far more partial isometries.)